 Image Processing Techniques.
 A comparison of different HDR (high dynamic range) programs for rendering a series of images 7 images taken at different exposures (+3, +2, +1, 0, -1, -2, -3 EV).
 The programs compared are Photoshop CS5, Photomatix Pro, and Nik HDR Efex Pro.
 I should note that I am not able to run the Nik HDR Efex Pro on my desktop computer as it causes Photoshop to crash.
 I had to use a different computer to process the images using the Nik HDR Efex program.
 The images were taken with a Nikon D2xs camera and 105 mm f/2.8 VR macro lens.

 Gibbous Moon.
 Image taken with Nikon D3x camera and Questar 3.5″ telescope (ISO 100, ~ 1600 mm, f/16, 1/60 sec).
 Processed using Capture One Pro 5 and Photoshop CS3.
-With the smaller telescope used mirror up to dampen mirror vibrations for 30 sec prior to the image being taken.
+With the smaller telescope I used the mirror up setting on the camera to dampen mirror vibrations for 30 seconds before taking the image.